ymadhuu/ontheway/README.md

-# 🚆 ONTHEWAY – Train Tracking Web Application
+# 🚆 ONTHEWAY – Train Booking Web Application

 ## 📌 Project Overview
-ONTHEWAY is a web-based train tracking application that helps users easily search and track train details.
+ONTHEWAY is a web-based train booking application that helps users easily search and track train details.
 The system provides information about train routes, schedules, and availability through a simple and user-friendly interface.

 This project is designed to demonstrate web development using Python and modern web technologies.